Kirillov's conjecture on Hecke-Grothendieck polynomials: Solvability of the lattice model

 It is seen from Figure \ref{coloredalabw} that the labels of the western, northern, and eastern edges of a vertex uniquely determine the label of the southern edge such that the Boltzmann weight of the vertex is non-zero, if it exists.
 Again using the path dynamics, we see that for each diagram in Figure \ref{YBELM}, there are at most two choices of label for the internal vertical edge, and they are determined by the respective choices of labelings for the $R$-vertex in the diagram.
 Thus, verifying the Yang--Baxter equation essentially amounts to computing the Boltzmann weights of at most four states and testing two sums for equality.

-To handle these computations symbolically, we also treat the complete homogeneous symmetric functions $h_k(\alpha,\beta)$ as a set of variables.
+To handle these computations symbolically, we also treat the complete homogeneous symmetric functions $h_m(\alpha,\beta)$ as a set of variables.
 We observe that only $h_{|\Sigma| - i}(\alpha, \beta)$ for $i = 0, 1, 2, 3, 4$ may arise in the Boltzmann weights of vertices in the diagrams in Figure \ref{YBELM} by noting that the cardinality of a northern edge label of a vertex must have cardinality at least $|\Sigma| - 1$ and at most $|\Sigma| + 1$ in an admissible state, and then calculating the expressions ($\dagger$) and ($\ddagger$).
-We use the usual relation $h_k(\alpha, \beta) = \alpha h_{k -1}(\alpha, \beta) + \beta^k$ to establish a dependence among the variables, which may all be expressed in terms of $h_{|\Sigma| - 4}(\alpha, \beta)$.
+We use the usual relation $h_m(\alpha, \beta) = \alpha h_{m -1}(\alpha, \beta) + \beta^m$ to establish a dependence among the variables, which may all be expressed in terms of $h_{|\Sigma| - 4}(\alpha, \beta)$.

-In this way, the Boltzmann weight of each state may be expressed symbolically in terms of $|\Sigma|$, $|\Sigma_{[\ell + 1, n]}|$ for $\ell \in \{a, b, c, d\} \setminus \{+\}$, and $h_{|\Sigma| - 4}(\alpha, \beta)$, and confirming the Yang--Baxter equation holds is reduced to a matter of testing two multivariable expressions for equality for each choice of boundary condition.
+In this way, the Boltzmann weight of each state may be expressed symbolically in terms of $|\Sigma|$, $|\Sigma_{[l + 1, n]}|$ for $l \in \{a, b, c, d\} \setminus \{+\}$, and $h_{|\Sigma| - 4}(\alpha, \beta)$, and confirming the Yang--Baxter equation holds is reduced to a matter of testing two multivariable expressions for equality for each choice of boundary condition.
 For example, let $a, d \in \{1, 2, \ldots, n\}$ such that $a < d$, let $\Sigma \subset \{1, 2, \ldots, n\}$ be a set containing $a$ but not $d$, and recall that $\Sigma^{+-}_{da} \coloneqq (\Sigma \cup \{d \}) \setminus \{a\}$.
 Then one case of the Yang--Baxter equation is verified by proving equality of the partition functions of the diagrams below.

 The Boltzmann weights of the vertices labeled $R_{ij}$ are functions of the spectral parameters $x_i$ and $x_j$ and take values given in Figure \ref{R-weightsKirillov} if they are non-zero.
-Similarly, Boltzmann weights of the vertices labeled $T_i$ and $T_j$ take values given in Figure \ref{coloredalabw} if they are non-zero and are functions of the spectral parameters $x_i$ and $x_j$, respectively.
-The two admissible states and respective Boltzmann weights of the left-hand diagram are:
+Similarly, Boltzmann weights of the vertices labeled $L_{ik}$ and $L_{jk}$ take values given in Figure \ref{coloredalabw} if they are non-zero and are functions of the spectral parameters $x_i$ and $x_j$, respectively.